RYUUUUUUU/Develobot/readme.md

 ## 2. Background

   We can watch many videos everywhere, everytime thanks to amazing service, YOUTUBE which is most popular video platform in the world.
 But it's obvious that there are a lot of videos you could never watch until you die and might contain inappropriate or offensive content in YOUTUBE.
-Nevertheless, the time people is watching videos is increasing steadly.
+Nevertheless, the amount of time of people watch videos is increasing steadly.
 So this CHATBOT helps people who is spending time chose in constructive way.